canonical/opensearch-operator/docs/how-to/add-smtp-credentials.md

 If integrated with the wrong application, the charm shows a `blocked` status.
 Remove the invalid relation and integrate with the correct application.

-## Expected result

-`juju status --relations` shows the `smtp-integrator` and `opensearch` applications `active`, with an `smtp` relation between them.
-OpenSearch notification channels can now send email via the configured SMTP server.

 ## Next steps